What Is The Difference Between Grace and Mercy?

 Though often used interchangeably, “grace” and “mercy” differ in many ways.

-In a nutshell, they are two sides of the same coin.
+In a nutshell, grace and mercy are two sides of the same coin.
 Grace is a gift we don’t deserve, while mercy is not getting the punishment we deserve.

 Sounds confusing?
 Let’s break it down bit by bit.